Commodore bus

-The Commodore serial bus (IEC Bus), is Commodore's interface for primarily magnetic disk data storage and printers for Commodore 8-bit home computers: the VIC-20, Commodore 64, Commodore 128, Plus/4, Commodore 16, and Commodore 65.
+The Commodore serial bus (IEC Bus), is Commodore's interface for primarily magnetic disk data storage and printers for Commodore 8-bit home computers: VIC-20, Commodore 64, Commodore 128, Plus/4, Commodore 16, and Commodore 65.

 Description and history

 The parallel IEEE-488 interface used on the Commodore PET (1977) computer line was too costly, so a cost reduced version was developed, which consisted of a stripped down, serial version of the IEEE-488 interface, with only a few signals remaining; however, the general protocol layout was kept.
 Commodore began using this bus with the VIC-20 (1980).
 Connection to the computer uses a DIN-6 connector (DIN 45322).